Skip Navigation

 The George L. Mosse Humanities Building is pictured on a sunny summer evening at the University of Wisconsin–Madison on July 29, 2025.
 (Photo by Taylor Wolfram / UW–Madison)

-The campus community has long anticipated the demolition of the Humanities Building, with university staff and advocates dedicating years to raise funds, lobby for governmental support, and manage the extensive planning required.
-In the last state budget, UW–Madison leaders asked for $292 million in state and private contributions to demolish the building and move the departments that are currently housed there.
-Although that funding was not included in the final budget agreement, your advocacy remains important.
+The demolition of the Humanities Building has been a long-anticipated project, with university staff and advocates dedicating years to fundraise, lobby governmental support, and manage the extensive planning required.
+In the last state budget, UW-Madison leaders asked for $292 million in state support and private contributions to demolish the building and move the existing occupants to new spaces.
+While that full funding amount was not included in the final budget agreement, your advocacy remains important.
+The state did provide $5 million in planning funds, which helps to advance this project through the necessary next steps.

 Project Background